-The first-ever Lab Interpretation Course for Nurse Practitioners in Canada
+The Lab Interpretation Course for Nurse Practitioners — trusted by 700+ and counting

-Build confidence interpreting lab results with a step-by-step, evidence-based course — designed for NPs and open to all healthcare providers.
+Build confidence in lab interpretation with a step-by-step, evidence-based approach — designed for NPs, open to all healthcare providers

 Meet the creators